carlonicolo/introsde-2015-assignment-1/README.md

 ## ANT - the build.xml file
 The build.xml file is a configuration file in which we define the behavior of our program and the sequence of the esecution and many other things...
 Due the fact that the build.xml are more than 200 rows and that i commented it in the crucial points, i think that would be useful and more interesting to point the attention on some parts.
 Then skip the parts donwloading ivy and show three important parts:

-* General properties definition: fundamental to perform all tasks and have the right reference to point
+* General **properties definition**: fundamental to perform all tasks and have the right reference to point

 ```xml
 <!-- PART 2: General properties definitions -->